ERDELab-UBC/onsset-bio-aff/README.md

 # onsset-bio-aff

-Official Open Source Spatial Electrification Tool (OnSSET) analysis on competitive deployment of biomass gasification systems developed using the ``` Global Electrification Platform (GEP) version 3 ```.
+Implementation of bioenergy calculations based on the Open Source Spatial Electrification Tool (OnSSET) using the ``` Global Electrification Platform (GEP) version 3 ```.

 ## Background